alexa/alexa-auto-sdk/builder/README.md

 #### For Android targets

-Within the output directory, you will find the .aar file for each module.
-Pre-built default platform AARs for the default Auto SDK modules are also available from the [JCenter repo](https://jcenter.bintray.com/com/amazon/alexa/aace/).
+Within the output directory, you will find the .aar file (AAR) for each module as well as an sample-core.aar file that is required to generate the Android Sample App.
+Pre-built default platform AARs for the default Auto SDK modules and the sample-core AAR are also available from the [JCenter repo](https://jcenter.bintray.com/com/amazon/alexa/aace/).
 You can add these AARs as dependencies of your Android project instead of building the AARs yourself with the Auto SDK Builder.

-> **Note:** If you want to implement any optional modules (such as wake word support, Alexa Communications, Local Voice Control (LVC), or Device Client Metrics (DCM)), you must use the AARs generated by the Alexa Auto SDK Builder.
-The prebuilt AARs available in JCenter are the default Auto SDK modules only.
+> **Note:** If you want to implement any optional modules (such as wake word support, Alexa Communications, Local Voice Control (LVC), Device Client Metrics (DCM), or Voice Chrome), you must use the AARs generated by the Alexa Auto SDK Builder.
+The prebuilt platform AARs and sample-core AAR available in JCenter are for the default Auto SDK modules only.

 #### For Linux/QNX targets